-Typically, from developer's point of view, all interactions with MfeaVif would be through MfeaNode 3.
+Typically, from developer's point of view, all interactions with MfeaVif would be through MfeaNode.

 The public interface for MfeaVif contains the methods to manipulate a virtual (network) interface.
 Those methods are to start/stop/enable/disable a virtual interface, and to configure it.
 The methods are described in the following files:

-2In the future (after August 2003), the PIM Register MfeaVif interface may not be part of the MFEA anymore, because it is strictly PIM-specific.
+&lt;sup>2In the future (after November 2003), the PIM Register MfeaVif interface may not be part of the MFEA anymore, because it is strictly PIM-specific.

-3For simplicity, currently (August 2003) there are few occasions when XrlMfeaNode uses direct access to MfeaVif.
+&lt;sup>3For simplicity, currently (November 2003) there are few occasions when XrlMfeaNode uses direct access to MfeaVif.

-- mfea/mfea_vif.hh
+- mfea/mfea\vif.hh

 - libxorp/vif.hh

-- libproto/proto_unit.hh
+- libproto/proto\unit.hh